Operation Condor: Argentina

 In Argentina, the CONADEP human rights commission of 1983, led by writer Ernesto Sabato and René Favaloro among other respected personalities, investigated human rights abuses during the dictatorship.
 The 1985 Trial of the Juntas convicted top officers who ran the military governments for acts of state terrorism.
 The amnesty laws (Ley de Obediencia Debida and Ley de Punto Final) of 1985–1986 stopped the trials until 2003, when the Congress repealed them, and in 2005 the Argentine Supreme Court ruled they were unconstitutional.

-Chilean Enrique Arancibia Clavel was convicted and sentenced in Argentina for the assassination of Carlos Prats and of his wife; in a 2011 court verdict, life terms were handed down to Alfredo Astiz, Jorge Acosta, Antonio Pernias and Ricardo Cavallo.
-In 2016 Reynaldo Bignone, Santiago Riveros, Manuel Cordero and 14 others were convicted.
+Chilean Enrique Arancibia Clavel was convicted and sentenced in Argentina for the assassination of Carlos Prats and of his wife; in a 2011 court verdict, life terms were handed down to Alfredo Astiz, Jorge Acosta, Antonio Pernias, and Ricardo Cavallo.
+In 2016, Reynaldo Bignone, Santiago Riveros and twelve others were convicted.

 Most of the Junta's members are in prison for genocide and crimes against humanity.

 Former military officers from Argentina and Uruguay went on trial in 2013 in Buenos Aires for their human rights abuses in Operation Condor.
-The cross-border conspiracy of dictatorships in the 1970s and 1980s to "eradicate 'subversion,' a word which increasingly translated into non-violent dissent from the left and center left."
+The cross-border conspiracy of dictatorships in the 1970s and 1980s to "eradicate 'subversion,' a word which increasingly translated into non-violent dissent from the left and center left".
 These prosecutions were enabled by massive releases of formerly classified documents to the national Security Archive which were then used as evidence against the accused.
-"The documents are very useful in establishing a comprehensive analytical framework of what Operation Condor was," said Pablo Enrique Ouvina, the lead prosecutor in the case.
+"The documents are very useful in establishing a comprehensive analytical framework of what Operation Condor was", said Pablo Enrique Ouvina, the lead prosecutor in the case.
 Of the 171 Condor victims cited in the indictments, approximately forty-two survived and one hundred twenty others were killed and/or disappeared.
-"Condor was a latter day rendition, torture and assassination program," noted Carlos Osorio, who directs the Archive's Southern Cone Documentation project.
-"Holding these officials accountable for the multinational crimes of Condor," he said, "cannot help but set a precedent for more recent abuses of a similar nature."
+"Condor was a latter day rendition, torture and assassination program", noted Carlos Osorio, who directs the Archive's Southern Cone Documentation project.
+"Holding these officials accountable for the multinational crimes of Condor", he said, "cannot help but set a precedent for more recent abuses of a similar nature".

-A Prominent victim of Operation Condor included former Bolivian president, Juan Torres, who was murdered in Buenos Aires.
+The victims of Operation Condor included former Bolivian president Juan Torres, who was murdered in Buenos Aires in 1976.

 Chile

-Chilean judge Juan Guzmán, who had arraigned Pinochet at his return to Chile after his arrest in London, started prosecution of some 30 torturers, including former head of the DINA Manuel Contreras, for the disappearance of 20 Chilean victims of the Condor plan.
+Chilean judge Juan Guzmán—who arraigned Pinochet upon his return to Chile after being arrested in London—started prosecution of some 30 torturers, including ex-DINA head Manuel Contreras, for the disappearance of 20 Chilean victims of the Condor plan.

-On 3 August 2007, General Raúl Iturriaga, former head of DINA, was captured in the Chilean city of Viña del Mar on the Pacific coast.
+On 3 August 2007, General Raúl Iturriaga, another former head of DINA, was captured in the Chilean city of Viña del Mar on the Pacific coast.
 He had previously been a fugitive from a five-year jail term, after being sentenced for the kidnapping of Luis Dagoberto San Martin, a 21-year-old opponent of Pinochet.
-Martín had been captured in 1974 and taken to a DINA detention center, from which he "disappeared".
+Martín was captured in 1974 and taken to a DINA detention center, from which he "disappeared".
 Iturriaga was also wanted in Argentina for the assassination of General Prats.